gabar92/elte_advanced_deep_learning/assignments/01_bpe/assignment_description.md

 Implement the Byte-Pair Encoding (BPE) algorithm in Python.

+### Assessment

+It is likely that there will be one task from each of the four lectures, which will become progressively more difficult, and this will be reflected in the available points (5, 10, 15, 20).
+Since 20 points can be earned from the NLP section, everyone decides how to achieve the maximum number of points.

+This task is worth 5 points.

+### Dates

+* Release data: April 12, 2024
+* Due date: end of the semester

 ### The process of the BPE algorithm:

 1. Initializing the vocabulary with the characters as individual tokens occurring in the dataset.